 Time management – who doesn’t need it?
 Most of us, I would say.

 We often have so many things on our to-do list, and we end up overwhelmed, or working very long hours.
 It’s frustrating, isn’t it, when you can’t complete all the tasks you’d planned on doing.
-Stop setting yourself up for failure by implementing these 7 practical tips that will help you manage your time more effectively, and create meaningful and rewarding days.
+Stop setting yourself up for failure by implementing these 7 practical time management tips that will help you manage your time more effectively, and create meaningful and rewarding days.

 1 | Plan for tomorrow the night before